Blog

 Well, you certainly can try!

-There isn’t a ton of research on the use of minoxidil for facial hair growth, but there was one study published as a in a 2016 volume of The Journal of Dermatology
+There isn’t a ton of research on the use of minoxidil for facial hair growth, but there was one study published as a letter to the editor in a 2016 volume of The Journal of Dermatology.

 In it, researchers detailed their observations in a randomized, double-blind, placebo-controlled study of a 3% minoxidil formula among 48 men over a period of 16 weeks.